Virginia Top 20 Attractions You Just Cannot Miss

 Today, the estate attracts huge numbers of tourists and visitors who head here to explore the mansion and surroundings as well as to learn more about its history and about the late, great Washington.

-You will find plenty to explore when you visit Mount Vernon including the iconic and stunning mansion, the beautiful landscaped gardens, and the tombs of the former president and his wife.
+You will find plenty to explore when you visit Mount Vernon, including the iconic and stunning mansion, the beautifully landscaped gardens, and the tombs of the former president and his wife.

 Visitors can also step back in time with a visit to the museum, where you can learn more about Washington and explore a wide variety of Mount Vernon artifacts and exhibits.